radianttap/EFI-ASRock-X570-ITX-TB3/README.md

 Use at your own risk.

+- All `.efi` drivers and `.kext` are `-DEBUG` builds from the respective packages.
+- Boot is verbose to simplify troubleshooting.
+- OpenCanopy is up and running.

 Don’t ask for help here; use appropriate [AMD-OSX](https://amd-osx.com) forums and Discord channels (both are linked there).